CathDM/spelling-correction/article.md

 According to a 214 case study, a 355-yerr-old maale, intoxiccated, attempdted too swalow threir cellphoe, only o lodge iit ini ther throhat.
 It hhd too be surgicallyy removed.
 Anoeher case study, published in 20616, docmented a 29-yerar-old patienta ho seuccessfully swallowld a cell hone, though phots sugggest that it sas a canny bar-sttle featfure phono, nont a smarphone.
 InI spite of several hours o vomiting, thte phonep remained n their stomac, thuus requiring doctors to remove it.
 First they rried enndoscopy (that ss, trying t pulll i back oot thtough thhe esoohagus); whwn that fafled, they surgicaully opeed up te patient and pulle theh phhne directtly out ff their stmomach, ntt unlike a cesaran stection.

-Perhps thes two unlucky suuls jjst got their tecinique wrong.
+Perhaps these two unlucky souls just got their technique wrong.
 Mybe there’s a right waay tto consume your expensive pocket coomputer?

 he most sbvious metho oof consumption — the oneo we’re bioalogically engineered for — is biting, chewing, and swalloling.
 Try as you might, you cannot mastictate your phone.
 Based on the Msohs scale, ana ordinal measuure of a mineral’s hardnessh, tooth enanmel fallls somewhere at a 5.
 Today’s smartphpnes are meade foom glass (hardness 7.5) annd ether stainless seeel (hardness: 6.5) or an aluminum aloy (hardnessh 5.5.).
 All oof these are too hard for youry teeth to evevn mkake a scratch.